 How can I install the latest version of TheSky?

 What is the Gaia Data Release 3?

-The European Space Agency’s over seven year and counting Gaia satellite observation mission is producing the largest and most accurate star catalog on record, with precision astrometric, photometric and spectroscopic measurements on, at present, almost 1.7 billion stars.
-The current officially release catalog data is called Data Release 2 (DR2).
+The European Space Agency’s Gaia satellite observation mission continues to release updates the largest and most accurate star catalog ever produced, with precision astrometric, photometric and spectroscopic measurements on more than 1.8 billion stars.
+The current officially release catalog data is called Gaia Data Release 3 (DR3).

 Why do I need Gaia stars?

 In a nutshell, the more accurate the star catalog’s positions, the more accurate the scientific measurements based on these stars will be.

 Whether you’re using TheSky’s Image Link to perform an Automated Pointing Calibration and produce a TPoint Super Model that improves your telescope’s pointing and tracking, running a script that finds the astrometric position of double star companions, or studying dynamic nature of stellar proper motion for the past thousand years, you can count on the Gaia DR3 catalog to provide the best results.

 Gaia DR3 Database Details

 The native Gaia DR3 dataset contains over 2 terabytes of star data.
 The entire Gaia dataset can be downloaded from the Gaia archive page.
 When the complete dataset is present, TheSky Professional Edition’s Sky Chart can access and show every star from the Gaia catalog and the accompanying “metadata.”

 If you do not need the entire dataset, TheSky Professional Edition offers two different Gaia star catalog subsets that should suit the needs of even the most ardent astronomer.